Hello.

 Healthy, long term relationships are based in high trust.

-Growing a community that embraces continuous learning is the basis for sustaining results over time.
+Growing a community that embraces continuous learning is the basis for resilience and durable outcomes.

 Organizations that learn to self-organize are more nimble and responsive, bringing the unique contributions of everyone most fully into practice.